Introduction to Programming Systems

 - Teaching materials available on WWW

-- Delivered and controlled documentation of 2 home assignments
+- Delivered and controlled documentation of one project.

 - Final written examination.

-Evaluated home assignments with the defence: 35 points.
-Mid-term written examination: 15 points.
-Final written examination: 50 points.
+Evaluated home assignments with the defence: 25 points.
+Computer practises: 8 points.
+Mid-term written examination: 12 points.
+Final written examination: 55 points.

-Student has to get at least 20 of the points from the projects and mid-term test for receiving the credit and then for entering the final exam.
+Student has to get at least 20 of the points from the projects, practise and mid-term test for receiving the credit and then for entering the final exam.